(ⅰ)Food Safety Issues

 Consumer demand for quality has increased in the food industry.
 In response, the Company is taking steps to strengthen its quality assurance system, including constructing a traceability mechanism headed by the Quality Assurance Management Division, which is dedicated exclusively to product quality assurance, as well as holding Group quality assurance meetings, with the participation of people from outside the Group who can deliver useful insights.
 Nevertheless, should an incident that exceeds the scope of the Group’s initiatives as described above take place – for instance, a quality issue that encompasses the entire community – and the image of the products of the Group is harmed, or should other events in which the image of the products of the Group is harmed by rumors take place, even if the Group’s products are not directly related to the relevant incidents, the Group’s performance and financial standing could be affected.

-(ⅱ)Weather and Natural Disasters and Widespread Outbreak of Serious Infectious Diseases
+(ⅱ)Climate Change and Natural Disasters and Widespread Outbreak of Serious Infectious Diseases

 Weather-related factors, such as relatively cold summers, heat waves and relatively mild winters, the occurrence of a large-scale natural disaster, or the widespread outbreak of serious infectious disease have the potential to become risks for the Group’s businesses and could affect the Group’s performance and financial standing.